 In 1991, Tim Berners-Lee published the first web page available to the general public.
 In the decades since web design changed dramatically and grew to about 200 million active sites.
 What defines beautiful standards varies from year to year.
 Designers try new techniques and users clamor for some and reject others.

-There are social media sites, personal blogs, business to business (B2B) sites, and even online retail stores.
+There are social media sites, personal blogs, business-to-business (B2B) sites, and even online retail stores.
 Excellent design elements vary depending on who you’re working for and why they need an online presence.
 There are some essential elements to keep in mind when setting trends and guiding others in the best practices to redefine great web design:

 Best Tips to Redefine Great Web Design